Constitution & By-Laws

-2. Officers shall be elected for one year by majority vote of the eligible members present at the Annual Meeting.
-They shall assume office at the close of the Annual Meeting and shall serve until their successors are elected and installed.
+2. Officers shall be elected for one year by majority vote of the eligible members present at the September Meeting.
+They shall assume office effective October 1st of the same year and shall serve until their successors are elected and installed.
 Officers that fail to perform the duties of their respective offices, after due notice, may be removed by the Executive Board.

 3. The Executive Board shall appoint the Editors of the Society publications.
 The Editors, upon their appointments, are ex officio members of the Executive Board, without vote, and shall continue as such as long as they continue as Editors.